aidulcandra/wachan/README.md

     - `commands.removePrefix(prefix)` - Remove one of the existing command prefixes.
     - `commands.getCommandInfo(commandName)` - Get the info about a registered command by its name.
     - `commands.getCommands()` - Get a list of the info of all registered commands.
+    - `commands.beforeEach(callback)` - Add a callback that will be executed before executing each command.
+This is useful for example for authorization (like admin/owner checking)
+        - `callback(context, next)` - The callback that will be added
+            - `context` - Just like `context` when you add a new command through `commands.add()`
+            - `next` - Function to skip to the next callback, or the command that is about to be executed.
     - `commands.generateMenu(options)` - Generate a string of menu that automatically lists all the registered commands and also groups them by their sections.
 Generation options:
         -   `options?.prefix` - The prefix to display.
 By default the first prefix in the registered prefixes list.
         - `options?.header` - The header or title of the menu.
 Note: You need to add newlines (`\n`) manually at the end of it if you want to separate the header and the body in their own lines.
 By default: `"> COMMAND LIST:\n\n"`